-Texas Farm Credit customers are getting cash back from their lender this spring for the 21st year in a row.
+Texas Farm Credit customers are getting cash back this spring – the highest amount in the lender’s history – for the 22nd year in a row.

-The rural lending cooperative is distributing a record $11.5 million in patronage dividends to its customers, who are also co-op members and owners.
-More than 3,700 checks are going out across its 100-county territory.
+The rural lending cooperative is distributing a record $12.3 million in patronage dividends to its customers.
+About 3,800 checks are going out across its 100-county territory.

-Texas Farm Credit’s earnings rose 23.9 percent year over year to a record $30.8 million for 2018.
-It finished the year with $1.3 billion in assets and its highest new loan volume ever.
-Credit quality remained strong, with 98.3 percent of loans classified as acceptable or special mention.
+Texas Farm Credit’s earnings totaled $29.1 million in 2019, second only to its record earnings the prior year.
+It exceeded the financial projections in its business plan by more than $1 million.
+The lending co-op finished the year with $1.4 billion in assets and its highest new loan volume ever.
+Credit quality remained strong, with 98.2 percent of loans classified as acceptable or special mention.

 About Texas Farm Credit

 Texas Farm Credit finances agricultural operations, agribusinesses, homes and rural real estate, and offers a variety of insurance services.
 It is headquartered in Robstown, Texas, and is part of the Farm Credit System, a nationwide network of rural lending cooperatives established in 1916.

 For complete financial reports and other information, go to www.TexasFarmCredit.com.

 As part of the nationwide Farm Credit System, we are here for rural communities from the Red River to the Rio Grande Valley.
 Find out more about who we are and how we serve our members.Read Our Story